juanmanuel96/flask-mongodb/docs/collections.md

 ### The CollectionModel

-Inside a models module, you would need to create your model class which must inherit from the `CollectionModel` class of Flask-MongoDB.
+Inside a model's module, you would need to create your model class which must inherit from the `CollectionModel` class of Flask-MongoDB.
 ```python
 from flask_mongodb.models import CollectionModel